 Tea: Tea is a beverage crop grown on plantations.
 This requires cool climate and well distributed high rainfall throughout the year for the growth of its tender leaves.

-Do you know?
 Maize is also know as corn.
 Various colourful varieties of maize are found across the world.

 Interesting Fact